harvard-lil/warcgames/README.md

 Contributing Challenges
 -----------------------

-Please file an issue if you would like WARCgames to support a new challenge.
+Please file [an issue](issues) tagged with "proposed challenge" if you would like WARCgames to support a new challenge.

 Even better, send a pull request!

+### Challenge format

 Each challenge is a subdirectory under `challenges/`.
 Files: